-A decade later, HACT and OSCRE international, a real estate standards development organization, launched UK Housing Data Standard, along with 17 housing providers.
+A decade later, HACT and OSCRE international, a real estate standards development organisation, launched UK Housing Data Standard, along with 17 housing providers.
 Developed in response to a need to improve the quality of data in UK housing, the UK Housing Data Standard borrowed design processes and definitions from the Dutch model.

 Since the launch of version 1.0 of the standard, which covered voids, allocations processes and core customer data, HACT has come a long way.
-Version 3.2 of the UK Data Standard, which has detailed use cases for planned maintenance, income and service charges and care and support, has just been published and the project now has over 50 housing and supply chain partners
+Version 3.2 of the UK Data Standard, which has detailed use cases for planned maintenance, income and service charges and care and support, has just been published and the project now has over 50 housing and supply chain partners.

 VERA into OSCRE model